 For a small town, Wanaka is full of activities to keep you busy off the slopes.
 With a thriving cafe culture, an impressive line-up of restaurants, and countless boutique shops to explore, the compact downtown is a great place to relax and soak in the views.
-Or try one of these top Wanaka activities to make the most of your down time:

 With its distinctive leaning tower beckoning from the highway, Puzzling World is a great family destination that lives up to the hype.

 Be sure to bring a camera.
 From tilted rooms to confounding sculptures, the displays here are life-sized and interactive—and guaranteed to mess with your head!
 As an added bonus, the maze is a great way for your kids to let off a bit of steam.

 The Central Otago region was once thought to be unsuitable for wine growing—until a number of wineries sprang up in Wanaka and Queenstown and proved the experts wrong with their complex, distinctive vintages.

 There’s no better place to taste the Central Otago flavours than Rippon Winery, where the views are as good as the wines!
 Perched on top of a hill overlooking Lake Wanaka, Rippon Winery is the only vineyard located within walking distance of the township.

 Home to the biennial Warbirds Over Wanaka airshow, Wanaka is famous for its fighter planes.
 From WWI-era aircraft through to modern jets, you can see some of the most iconic planes at the Warbirds and Wheels museum.
 And if that isn’t enough, the museum is also home to a fantastic collection of vintage cars!